billkilby/covid19tracker/README.md

 # Covid 19 Tracker
 A public COVID-19 tracker.
 Fully customizable for use within the UK.

+# Install Instructions
+To install and run the COVID 19 tracker:
+- First, download the full repo from git.
+- Secondly, get an API key from newsapi and add it in the config file.
+- Lastly, run app.py and head to http://127.0.0.1:5000/index

 # Required Modules
 The required Modules for the program are as follows;
 - json